connorhickton/discord_bitrate_bot/README.md

 ## discord_bitrate_bot
 A Discord.py bot which can adjust a voice channel's bitrate depending on the number of users connected.
-Programmed to be run on a Raspberry Pi (any type of Pi except Pico should do).
+Programmed to be run on a Raspberry Pi, but can work on either Linux or Windows.

-Also allows users to write and view entries to lists related to video game and movie ideas.
+Also has features which allows users to write and view entries to lists related to video game and movie ideas.

 # What Can This Be Used For?